CKimoliatis/35L/README.md

         cd frontend
         npm i
     ```
     * This is the initial startup where it installs all the dependencies
 * After doing that do the following:
     * Activate your python virtual environment (not necessary but recommended)
+    * Windows
     ```shell
         cd backend
+        python manage.py makemigrations
+        python manage.py migrate
+        python manage.py runserver
+    ```
+    * Mac/Linux
+    ```shell
+        cd backend
-        python (windows) or python3 (mac/linux) manage.py makemigrations
+        python3 manage.py makemigrations
-        python (windows) or python3 (mac/linux) manage.py migrate
+        python3 manage.py migrate
-        python (windows) or python3 (mac/linux) manage.py runserver
+        python3 manage.py runserver
     ```
 * After migrating and running the server
     *  Open another instance of the terminal